kaizendorks/pymongo_inmemory/pymongo_inmemory/downloader/README.md

 The last addition is MongoDB version 4.4.4.

 Best way to keep track of the new version is to subscribe to [MongoDB release alerts](https://www.mongodb.com/lp/newsletter/enterprise-release-announcements).

+Result of the URL checking should be reflected on the [download patterns](_patterns.py).